nnnicck/MediaKiosk/README.md

 Type 0-9 to queue up videos from the vidFile and vidTitle arrays

-Special keys: r=reload, s=skip to next
+Special keys: r=reload, s=skip to next, space to pause/play

 Use query string to adjust video size, padding, font size on the fly: media-kiosk.html?w=960&p=40&f=20